PaulHancock/MWA-fast-image-transients/README.md

 ## Structure
 - bin: executable files and template scripts
-- db: database location and python scripts for updating the database
 - processing: directory in which all the data is processed
 - queue: location from which scripts are run
 - queue/logs: log files